C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_april_2018.md

 - to do's: distance calculation in essentia
 - inform myself about feature extraction
 - http://ismir2000.ismir.net/papers/logan_paper.pdf --> read this paper to understand MFCC

+## Wednesday
+- tried to do FFT algorithm in Essentia
+- started with Python tutorials

+# 23.04.2018 - 27.04.2018

+## Monday